expo/expo/docs/pages/push-notifications/faq.md

 ### Push notifications work in development, but not after I build the app

 This strongly indicates that you have either misconfigured your credentials, or didn't configure them at all.
 In the Expo Go app, you rely on Expo's credentials so that you don't need to worry about it, and setup is as easy as possible.
 But when you build your own app for the stores, you need to use your own credentials.
 On iOS, this is handled via your [push key](/app-signing/app-credentials/#push-notification-keys) (revoking the push key associated with your app **will result in your notifications failing to be delivered**.
-To fix that, add a new push key with `expo credentials:manager`).
+To fix that, add a new push key with `eas credentials`).
 On Android, all you need to do is follow [this guide](/push-notifications/using-fcm.md). **Please note** that after setting up Android FCM credentials, you will need to rebuild your app.

 Expo abstracts the majority of credential management away so that you can focus on building your app, but if you want to understand it on a deeper level, read our [guide to app signing](/app-signing/app-credentials.md).